lefevre-fraser/GME/Doc/README_in.txt

   - Fix GME Console for high-DPI displays
   - BON: add CBuilderFolder::SetName
   - Fix hotspots for quick connect mode when scrolled or zoomed
+  - Component window: fix bug where .NET interpreters with long paths would incorrectly be listed as GAC
   - Other bugfixes

 Release Notes of Release 15.5.8